neurondb/neurondb/docs/components/neurondb.md

 ## What it is

 - A PostgreSQL extension that defines types (for example `vector`), operators, and index access methods
-- 665+ SQL functions for vector operations, ML algorithms, embeddings, and RAG pipelines
+- ~650+ SQL functions for vector operations, ML, embeddings, and RAG
-- Support for 52+ machine learning algorithms
+- 25+ machine learning algorithm families
 - GPU acceleration for CUDA, ROCm, and Metal platforms
 - Background workers for async operations, auto-tuning, and maintenance